-In early 2009, we went off in search of a few seldom visited mines on a cold and overcast winter day.
-It was some nice hiking in this remote and isolated corner of Death Valley National Park.
+In early 2009, we went off searching for a few seldom-visited mines on a cold and overcast winter day.
+It was nice hiking in this remote, isolated corner of Death Valley National Park.
 The mines are small and more modern.
-I couldn’t find any information on them, however.
+I couldn’t find any information on them.

 Perched above the Lippincott Road in Saline Valley, unknown to most travelers below, is the nearly forgotten Inyo Copper Mine.
 Once owned by the Inyo Copper Mines and Smelter Company in the early 1900s, ore ranging from 4% to 41% copper was discovered here.
 The rich ore must have been